corticalstack/azure-machine-learning-example/01-create-aml-workspace/README.md

 After clicking through the remaining tabs, click the `Create` button to start the process of creating the new Machine Learning workspace.
 Deployment will take a few minutes to complete.
 Once deployment is successful, you'll see a notification, and you can click `Go to resource` to access the new Azure Machine Learning workspace.

 ![Deployment complete notification](../00-assets/images/create-aml-workspace-7.png "Deployment complete")

-## Next Steps

-After creating your Azure Machine Learning workspace, proceed to [Create compute resources](../02-create-aml-compute/README.md) for the compute needed to build the assets needed for your diabetes prediction model.